danil-markelov/DRF-pulses/README.md

  o1_names.txt = {1000,}

-3) Aray "freq", where you set the range of frequencies excited by nu_rf_s (the first and last frequency in Hz).
+2) Aray "freq", where you set the range of frequencies excited by nu_rf_s (the first and last frequency in Hz).
 For example, freq = np.linspace(3000, 4000, 20) makes frequency array from 3000 Hz to 4000 Hz, which consists of 20 equally spaced frequencies.

-4) Variable "number_of_points", where you set the number of nu_rf_s to be excited.
+3) Variable "number_of_points", where you set the number of nu_rf_s to be excited.
 We recommend to adjust "number_of_points" and the first and last frequency in "freq" so that the increment in frequnecy will be 4-5 Hz (the increment is calculated as: increment = (last_freq - first_freq) / (number_of_points - 1))

-5) Variable "freq_hyd", where you set the frequency nu_rf_t which excites the "trans"-hydride proton in the complex (preferably, nu_rf_t = nu_res_t, i.e. set nu_rf_t on-resonance to this proton).
+4) Variable "freq_hyd", where you set the frequency nu_rf_t which excites the "trans"-hydride proton in the complex (Preferably, nu_rf_t = nu_res_t, i.e. set nu_rf_t on-resonance to this proton; nu_res_t can easily be found from the NMR spectrum).

-6) Vairable "pul_len" which is the lenth of the DRF-pulse (in us).
+5) Vairable "pul_len" which is the lenth of the DRF-pulse (in us).
 We recommend to use pul_len = 300 ms and do not exceed this value.

  In this experiments, nu_rf_t (excites the "trans"-hydride proton with respect to the complex-bound substrate) remains constant (preferably, resonant), while nu_rf_s (excites the complex-bound substrate) is varied in the desired range.